So you want to start a business blog?

 On what platform will you host your blog?
 What are the best platforms for blogging?
 How do I set up a business blog?

 WordPress is the giant in the business these days.
 Blogger (owned by Google) is a good choice and quite simple to create and manage.
 Will you blog be a part of your business URL or will you create a specific URL for your blog?

 We recommend using WordPress for your business website and using the same URL to host your blog.
 If you are writing for personal enjoyment or even to make money as an individual, then you might want to get a URL associated with your name or other interesting title.

 Don’t out clever yourself.
 Use your keyword tools and find good words for your title, or use your name.
 Creating a cool sounding title may be interesting to you, but others might not get it.

 What do branding and blogging have to do with one another?
 How do you incorporate your brand into a business blog?

 Whether you’re blogging as a part of your business or you’re creating a personal site, keep your writing and writing style within that brand.
 If your readers don’t know what to expect from day to day, post to post, they will likely lose interest or just never start being interested in the first place.

-Remembering you brand is one of those things that goes without saying.
-And if there’s anything I’ve learned in this life, it’s that things that go without saying, should always be said!
+Remembering your brand is one of those things that goes without saying.
+And if there’s anything I’ve learned in this life, it’s that things that go without saying should always be said!